manetttos-kool/ansible-/README.md

 # ansible-

-Thsi is my awesome ansible repository
+This is my awesome ansible repository